2-D cross-correlation

 and

-is equivalent to this procedure for general complex matrices of arbitrary size.
+Calling xcorr2 is equivalent to this procedure for general complex matrices of arbitrary size.

-Create two complex matrices, of size and of size .
+Create two complex matrices, X of size 7×22 and H of size 6×17.

 X = randn([7 22])+1j*randn([7 22]);H = randn([6 17])+1j*randn([6 17]);[M,N] = size(X);m = 1:M;n = 1:N;[P,Q] = size(H);p = 1:P;q = 1:Q;

-Initialize and .
+Initialize X and C.

 Xt = zeros([M+2*(P-1) N+2*(Q-1)]);Xt(m+P-1,n+Q-1) = X;C = zeros([M+P-1 N+Q-1]);